 Many retain their attractive original 19th-century features and are home to quaint independent shops and cafes.
 However, there are also many which are badly renovated, run down and quite depressing.
-So, to avoid disappointment, check out my guide to the best covered passages in Paris.
+So, to avoid disappointment, check out my fully-comprehensive guide to the best covered passages in Paris.

 Disclosure: This article contains affiliate links.
-These are links to products or experiences I recommend and if you were to buy something after clicking on them, I may earn a small commission at no extra cost to you.
+These are links to products or experiences I recommend and if you were to buy something after clicking on them, I might earn a small commission at no extra cost to you.
 Any earnings go towards the upkeep of this blog, which I appreciate.

 What Are The Covered Passages Of Paris?